 Namecheap has apps for the following platforms:

-At the moment, no other devices, routers included, are supported.
+It also supports DD-WRT, Tomato, and pfSense routers.
+At the moment, no other devices are supported.

 Downloading and installing Namecheap is really easy.
 While you can’t use the app without signing up and logging in first, there’s no account activation whatsoever.